-Ground-station remote sensing networks such as the Network for the Detection of Atmospheric Composition Change (NDACC) also provide profiles using lidar and microwave techniques.
-These measurements still have very limited coverage in the Tropics and Southern Hemisphere.
+Ground-based remote-sensing networks such as NDACC also provide profiles using lidar and microwave techniques.
+These measurements still have very limited coverage in the tropics and southern hemisphere.
 Both GAW profile ozone and total ozone networks have been recognized as the GCOS Global Baseline Profile Ozone Network and the GCOS Global Baseline Total Ozone Network.
-There is an increasing serious risk of decline of these ground-based networks, due to decreasing national contributions.
-The ground-based networks, in addition to their intrinsic value, are of paramount importance to support the ozone satellite data and are used for detecting potential drifts and hence ensuring the stability of the satellite products.
+There is a serious, increasing risk of decline of these ground-based networks, due to decreasing national contributions.
+The ground-based networks, in addition to their intrinsic value, are of paramount importance in support of ozone satellite data.
+They are used for detecting potential drifts and hence fofr ensuring the stability of the satellite products.

-Action A37: Ozone networks coverage Action Urgently restore the coverage as much as possible and maintain the quality and continuity of the GCOS Global Baseline (Profile, total and surface level) Ozone Networks coordinated by the WMO GAW.
+Action A37: Ozone network coverage Action Urgently restore the coverage the extent possible and maintain the quality and continuity of the GCOS Global Baseline (profile, total and surface level) Ozone Networks coordinated by WMO GAW.
 Benefit Provides validation of satellite retrievals and information on global trends and distributions of ozone.
-Who Parties' national research agencies and NMHSs, through WMO GAW and network partners, in consultation with AOPC.
-Time-frame Ongoing.
-Performance Indicator Improved and sustained network coverage and data quality.
-Annual Cost 1-10M US\$ Action A38: Submission and dissemination of ozone data Action Improve timeliness and completeness of submission and dissemination of surface ozone, ozone column and profile data to users, WDCGG and WOUDC.
-Benefit Improves timeliness of satellite retrieval validation and availability of information for determining global trends and distributions of ozone.
+Who Parties' national research agencies and NMHSs, through WMO GAW and network partners, in consultation with AOPC Time frame Ongoing Performance indicator Improved and sustained network coverage and data quality Annual cost US\$ 1-10 million

+Action A38: Submission and dissemination of ozone data Action Improve timeliness and completeness of submission and dissemination of surface ozone, ozone column and profile data to users, WDCGG and WOUDC Benefit Improves timeliness of satellite retrieval validation and availability of information for determining global trends and distributions of ozone.
 Who Parties' national research agencies and services that submit data to WDCGG and WOUDC, through WMO GAW and network partners.
-Time-frame Ongoing.
-Performance Indicator Network coverage, operating statistics, and timeliness of delivery.
-Annual Cost 100k - 1M US\$
+Time frame Ongoing Performance indicator Network coverage, operating statistics and timeliness of delivery.
+Annual cost US\$ 100 000-1 million

-The record of ozone observations from space extend back over more than thirty years.
+The record of ozone observations from space extend back more than 30 years.
 It comprises both nadir UV and IR measurements and limb measurements in the spectral range from the UV to the microwave.
 Combining data from the nadir sounders with the higher vertical resolution data from limb sounders provides essential information on tropospheric ozone amounts.
 Established capability exists to assimilate ozone data in operational NWP and reanalysis systems.
 The combination of ground-based and satellite observations has provided unique information on the evolution of the Antarctic ozone hole and global ozone trends.
-These datasets along with research-satellite measurements of other species involved in ozone chemistry (chlorine and nitrogen compounds and water vapour) are being used on a continuing basis in WMO/UNEP Assessments supporting the Montreal Protocol and its Amendments.
+These datasets, along with research-satellite measurements of other species involved in ozone chemistry (chlorine and nitrogen compounds and water vapour), are being used on a continuing basis in WMO/UNEP assessments supporting the

+Montreal Protocol and its amendments.
 There is an ongoing need to extend and refine the existing data records and integrated satellite products, taking account of the biases seen between the datasets produced from the various instruments.
 New developments are that ozone layer reanalyses are being done, in which the use of 3D atmospheric chemistry data assimilation models are key.
-The development of long time-series of tropospheric ozone data from satellite observations is to be encouraged.
+The development of long time series of tropospheric ozone data from satellite observations is to be encouraged.

-Nadir measurements of ozone are set to continue for the foreseeable future from several operational satellite systems, but limb view measurements of higher vertical resolution profiles is currently fulfilled only by the OMPS instrument on the JPSS mission (see action A30).
-The potential gap of limb view satellite observations, could threaten the ability to observe and report on the state of the ozone layer as mandated in the Montreal Protocol and space agencies are encouraged to pursue initiatives to fill this gap.
+Nadir measurements of ozone are set to continue for the foreseeable future from several operational satellite systems, but limb view measurements of higher vertical resolution profiles is currently fulfilled only by NASA's Ozone Mapping Profiler Suite instrument on the JPSS mission (see action A30).
+The potential gap of limb view satellite observations could threaten the ability to observe and report on the state of the ozone layer as mandated in the Montreal Protocol and space agencies are encouraged to pursue initiatives to fill this gap.

-ECV - Aerosol Properties
+ECV - Aerosol properties